svenmueller/jenkins-monitor/README.md

 Furthermore it plays a sound when
 * a build fails using google translate (e.g. ["Build 'sample' failed"] (http://translate.google.com/translate_tts?q=buildsamplefailed&tl=en))
-* a build is build successfully
+* a build is successfully

 Why
 -------